hashicorp/terraform-provider-google/website/docs/r/app_engine_application.html.markdown

 * `auth_domain` - (Optional) The domain to authenticate users with when using App Engine's User API.

+* `database_type` - (Optional) The type of the Cloud Firestore or Cloud Datastore database associated with this application.

 * `serving_status` - (Optional) The serving status of the app.

 * `feature_settings` - (Optional) A block of optional settings to configure specific App Engine features: